quasi/pooler/README.md

 *Structure* **POOL**
 ```
 NAME             : Is a text string identifying the POOL
 QUEUE            : A queue to store the POOL-ITEMs
 POOL-LOCK        : A lock we hold when we want to update the POOL
 ITEM-MAKER       : A function which returns a POOL-ITEM.
 ITEM-DESTROYER   : A function which sanely destroys a POOL-ITEM
 CAPACITY         : The max number of POOL-ITEMs to store in the POOL
 THRESHOLD        : The min number of POOL-ITEMs we should ideally keep in the POOL.
+TIMEOUT          : The number of seconds of idleness after which the POOL will be re-init.
+LAST-ACCESS      : The last access time for the POOL.
 CURRENT-SIZE     : The current number of POOL-ITEMs in the POOL
 TOTAL-USES       : Total number of times the POOL-ITEMs have been taken out of the POOL
 TOTAL-CREATED    : Total number of new POOL-ITEMs created and added to the POOL
+TOTAL-POOL-INITS : How many times the POOL was 'INIT'.
 ```

 ---